rudolphreti/BewerbungMaster/README.md

 # BewerbungMaster

 BewerbungMaster is a Blazor web application designed to efficiently create and manage job applications.
-This project is an evolution of an older Python-based project, which can be found at: https://github.com/rudolphreti/autobewerbung

 ![screenshot](screens/screen.png)

 ## Features
 - Document generation (CVs, cover letters)
 - Job application files are generated from JSON data
+- Editing and deleting entries
+- Moving entries to the end of the list

 ![screenshot](screens/screen2.png)

 ## To-Do
-- Implement CRUD operations
+- Adding entries manually
 - Creating messages to employers

 ## Key Components and Architecture